• Skip to primary navigation

 • ½ teaspoon black pepper

-• 4-6 pounds bone-in pork shoulder roast (if there's a thick layer of fat, trim it off)
+• 4-6 pounds bone-in pork shoulder roast (or Boston Butt) (If there's a thick layer of fat, trim it off.)

 • 1 tablespoon Liquid Smoke